-- 138. In the premises, but But for the transmission of SARS-CoV-2 from returned travellers to workers at Rydges pleaded in paragraph 79, and the transmission of SARS-CoV-2 from returned travellers to workers at Stamford Plaza pleaded in paragraph 99, the subsequent transmission by those workers to other members of the Victorian community as pleaded in paragraph 137 would not have occurred. - 139.
-In the premises By reason of the matters pleaded in paragraphs 136 and 138, in respect of each of the Minister for Health, the Minister for Jobs, the Secretary of DHHS, and the Secretary of DJPR, but for the breach of the duty of care by the relevant defendant, the transmission of SARS-CoV-2 from workers at Rydges and workers at Stamford Plaza to other members of the Victorian community pleaded in paragraph 137 above would not have occurred.
+then even if that transmission had occurred, the subsequent transmission from those workers to members of the Victorian community as pleaded in paragraph 137 would not have occurred.

+139. In the premises By reason of the matters pleaded in paragraphs 136 and 138, or alternatively by reason of the matters pleaded in paragraphs 136, 138A and 138B, in respect of each of the Minister for Health, the Minister for Jobs, the Secretary of DHHS, and the Secretary of DJPR, but for the breach of the duty of care by the relevant defendant, the transmission of SARS-CoV-2 from workers at Rydges and workers at Stamford Plaza to other members of the Victorian community pleaded in paragraph 137 above would not have occurred.